Ali graduated with high honors from Columbia College in 2014 with a BA in English. Her focus has been in literature and literary criticism.

 With so many choices, it seems impossible to experience them all.
 One particular choice that especially seems to stand alone, as well as fly under the literary radar, is science fiction.
-A person can quite literally open up to page one of a Robert Heinlein novel or an Isaac Asimov short story and know right away that he is definitely not in Kansas anymore.
+A person can quite literally open up to page one of a Robert Heinlein novel or an Isaac Asimov short story and know right away that they are definitely not in Kansas anymore.
 With so many facets of the science fiction literary experience, a reader will quickly become marveled at the creativity and begin to ask himself, “What would have to happen for our reality to become like this?”
-This Hub will utilize one science fiction literary example, Snow Crash by Neal Stephenson, to bring to light elements of the present time that could make Stephenson’s world a reality.
+This article will utilize one science fiction literary example Snow Crash by Neal Stephenson to bring to light elements of the present time that could make Stephenson’s world a reality.

 In his novel Snow Crash, Stephenson satirically creates a world that a reader can easily see come into existence.
-One of the primary themes in this literary work is that many aspects of the characters’ lives are privatized, to include security, communication and even transportation routes.
+One of the primary themes in this literary work is that many aspects of the characters’ lives are privatized, to include security, communication, and even transportation routes.
 Stephenson writes, “Why is the Deliverator so equipped?
 Because people rely on him.
 He is a role model.
 This is America.
 People do whatever the fuck they feel like doing” (2).
-Even so early in the novel, a reader begins to see that he has created a reality where pizza delivery is more important than federal government and the Mafia controls it.
+Even so early in the novel, a reader begins to see that he has created a reality where pizza delivery is more important than the federal government and the Mafia controls it.

 Even his main character, Hiro, has a better virtual life than real life.
 He describes, “Your avatar can look any way you want it to, up to the limitations of your equipment.
 If you’re ugly, you can make your avatar beautiful…You can look like a gorilla or a dragon or a giant talking penis in the Metaverse” (36).
-The reliance that Stephenson indicates people have on computer generated, fantasy lives is a true mirror image to what currently exists.
+The reliance that Stephenson indicates people have on computer-generated, fantasy lives is a true mirror image to what currently exists.

-Somewhere over the rainbow the experiences and worlds read about in science fiction may truly exist or with certainty one day be achieved.
+Somewhere over the rainbow the experiences and worlds read about in science fiction may truly exist or with certainty one day is achieved.
 Is the world really so far away from a place like the Metaverse or controlling powers like the Mafia?
 The road that is being traversed in today’s 21st century may inevitably lead to such an existence as Stephenson creates in this particular novel.
 The question may now be: Is everyone really ready for it?